jasonhanks/k8v/README.md

     service/default/nginx

-Resources can also be excluded from the matched results using the -e | --exclude option:
+Resources can also be excluded by substring from the matched results using the -e | --exclude option:

     # search all namespaces for resources that have *nginx*
-    $ k8v -A -ob -i nginx
+    $ k8v -A -ob -i nginx -e 7b6fcd488c
     configmap/default/nginx-cm
     deployment/default/nginx-deployment
     persistentvolumeclaim/default/nginx-pvc
-    pod/default/nginx-deployment-7b6fcd488c-5zm67
-    pod/default/nginx-deployment-7b6fcd488c-j9tkn
-    replicaset/default/nginx-deployment-7b6fcd488c
     secret/default/nginx-sec
+    service/default/nginx

 ## Resource types